Japan business lobbyist backs Myanmar coup, urges investment

 Musashi Fusoh, a garment maker, told Reuters it resigned because it judged the information it was getting did not justify the cost.
 SPARX Asset Management and credit card company JCB International Co said they also left the association earlier this year.

 Some companies, while distancing themselves from the Myanmar military, have remained in the JMA.
-Among them, Kirin Holdings in February scrapped its long-standing alliance with a conglomerate linked to the Myanmar military after outcry from human rights observers.
+Among them, Kirin Holdings (2503.T) in February scrapped its long-standing alliance with a conglomerate linked to the Myanmar military after outcry from human rights observers over the coup.

-Kirin declined to comment on Watanabe’s remarks.
-The drinks company said in response to a question from Reuters that the actions of Myanmar’s military “go against our standards and human rights policy.”
+Kirin decided to terminate the partnership as the coup was against its human rights policy, a spokesperson said.
+The company declined to comment on Watanabe’s remarks.

 Automaker Suzuki Motor Corp and Japan’s largest trading house, Mitsubishi Corp, which have remained in the JMA, declined to comment on Watanabe’s remarks.
 Suzuki said it prioritised the safety of its staff, while Mitsubishi said human rights are one of the factors it considers when doing business.